Get Involved

 On 2.Feb.2022 I was also quite touched with this Firefox review:

-Tiago Santos forked the Minho University Portuguese dictionary in 2017 and added a huge number of words to it.
+Tiago Santos forked the Minho University Portuguese dictionary in 2017 and added numerous words to it, but there are still a considerable number of words missing or incorrect.

-The project LanguageTool has internal dictionaries which are added to the software where it is used, extending OpenOffice/LibreOffice's dictionaries, so you can report missing words/typos to the Portuguese team in GitHub (see the link below).
+The project LanguageTool has internal dictionaries extending the dictionaries of the software where it is used, so you can report missing words/typos to the Portuguese team in GitHub (link below).

-I am creating the Portuguese rules, spelling and morphologic dictionary for LanguageTool, along with some other individuals.
+I am creating the Portuguese rules, proofing and morphologic dictionary for LanguageTool, along with some other individuals.

 I joined the team in 2012 and have dedicated a lot of time to rewriting XML rules with obsolete code with recent code, since initially the postag dictionaries were poor.